 You can also set your Nano X to auto power-off by going to the Control Center and navigating to Settings > General.
 After that, press both buttons to enter the Battery Saver menu and then select how long you'd like your device to wait before powering off.

-Cryptocurrency wallet ratings
+Hardware wallet ratings methodology

 ★★★★★ — Excellent